4d/docs/docs/Concepts/classes.md

 Class functions are properties of the prototype object of the owner class.
 They are objects of the "Function" class.

 In the class definition file, function declarations use the `Function` keyword, and the name of the function.
-The function name must be [ECMAScript](https://www.ecma-international.org/ecma-262/5.1/#sec-7.6) compliant.
+The function name must be compliant with [property naming rules](Concepts/dt_object.md#object-property-identifiers).

 > **Tip:** Starting the function name with an underscore character ("_") will exclude the function from the autocompletion features in the 4D code editor.
 For example, if you declare `Function _myPrivateFunction` in `MyClass`, it will not be proposed in the code editor when you type in `"cs.MyClass. "`.